snehilvj/dmc-docs/docs/mantineprovider/mantineprovider.md

 ### Theme Switch

-This minimal example shows how to toggle between light and dark modes, similar to the theme switcher used in these docs.
+This minimal example shows how to toggle between light and dark modes.
+It uses a `dmc.ActionIcon` for the theme switch, component, similar to the theme switcher used in these docs.

 ```python